Ramification in Division Fields and Sporadic Points on Modular Curves: Previous Work and Motivation

 \section{Previous Work and Motivation}

 Previous work in the area we consider has a variety of different thrusts.
+We quickly survey three distinct lines of research where our classification of the valuations of the coordinates of $p^n$-torsion points of supersingular elliptic curves has consequences.

-Division fields of elliptic curves have a strong analogy with cyclotomic fields.
-Motivated by this analogy, one can work to describe splitting, ramification, and inertia explicitly in division fields.
-To this end, Adelmann's book \cite{Decompbook} provides a great introduction culminating in criteria describing the decomposition of unramified primes in various division fields.
-In \cite{pdiff}, Kraus completely describes the $p$-adic valuation of the different of the $p^\text{th}$ division field in terms of the $p$-adic valuation of $j(E)$ and the reduction type of $E$.
-With \cite{CaliKraus}, Cali and Kraus describe the $p$-adic valuation of the different of the $l^\text{th}$ division field when $p\neq l$.
-Between these two papers, the differents of prime division fields have been completely described.
-In a recent paper \cite{FreitasKraus}, Freitas and Kraus fully classify the degree of $\QQ_p(E[l])$ over $\QQ_p$ when $l\neq p$.
+Division fields of elliptic curves have a strong analogy with cyclotomic fields, the $\GG_m$ division fields.
+Motivated by this analogy, one can work to describe splitting, ramification, and inertia explicitly in division fields of elliptic curves.
+To this end, Adelmann's book \cite{Decompbook} provides a nice introduction culminating in criteria describing the decomposition of unramified primes in various division fields.
+An abbreviated list of other relevant work in this area includes \cite{pdiff}, \cite{CaliKraus}, \cite{split}, \cite{Kida}, \cite{minram}, \cite{abdiv}, \cite{splittor}, \cite{FreitasKraus}, and \cite{NonMonoECs}.